Alfakynz/WildLight/README.md

 # 🌲 WildLight mod

-This mod is dessigned to fix some bugs and interface elements in the WildLight modpack.
+This mod is designed to fix some bugs and interface elements in the WildLight modpack.

 Download WildLight on :